 Step-by-Step: Build an AI-Enabled Content Pipeline

 Start by centralizing assets, then turn repeatable creative work into template-driven automation while keeping humans in the loop for judgment calls.
-The aim is a reliable, auditable flow where idea → draft → QA → publish runs on autopilot for routine pieces and surfaces exceptions for higher-value review.
+The goal is to create a smooth, trackable flow where idea → draft → QA → publish happens automatically for routine items, while highlighting exceptions for detailed review.

 Set Up a Centralized Content Repository